Legal Aid Society

 Civil Practice Law Reform Unit

-The Law Reform Unit builds upon the needs of individual clients to effect systemic changes through litigation and advocacy that benefit large numbers of clients with similar legal problems.
+The Law Reform Unit builds upon the needs of individual clients to make systemic changes through litigation and advocacy that benefit large numbers of clients with similar legal problems.
 Through class actions and other affirmative litigation, we seek to enforce the rights of many similarly situated persons or to establish new legal rights.
 The unit’s active affirmative law reform litigation docket includes 27 cases that benefit virtually the entire population of low-income New Yorkers.

 This Unit conducts impact litigation and advocates for legislative and regulatory reform on behalf of New Yorkers in need on a host of civil legal issues, including benefits, immigration, health law, homelessness, and employment.